 - Maddison, J.E.
 (1993) Adverse reactions and interactions.
 In Antimicrobial Prescribing Guidelines for Veterinarians.
 Cooper, B.S. (ed).
 Postgraduate Foundation Publication, pp. 45-53.

 Peer reviewed research publications

 - Neill C, Vinten, C, Maddison, J.E.
-Use of inductive, problem-based clinical reasoning enhances diagnostic accuracy in final year veterinary students.
-Submitted to Journal of Veterinary Medical Education August 2018
+(2020) Use of inductive, problem-based clinical reasoning enhances diagnostic accuracy in final year veterinary students.
+Journal of Veterinary Medical Education 47:506-515.

 - Armitage-Chan E; Maddison J.E; May (2016) What is the veterinary professional identity?
 Preliminary findings from web-based continuing professional development in veterinary professionalism.
 178:318-.

 - Short N, Maddison J, Mantis P and Salmon G (2007) Veterinary e-CPD: A New Model for Providing Online Continuing Professional Development for the Veterinary Profession J Veterinary Medical Education 34:689-694.

 - Watson ADJ and Maddison J.E.
 (2001) Systemic antibacterial drug use in dogs in Australia.
 Australian Veterinary Journal 79: 740-746.